 Beans and legumes have a variety of compounds in them that make them difficult to digest, especially for people with digestive problems (1 in 3 Americans, from the latest statistics).
 In my clinical experience, many patients with gut issues improve when they remove guar gum from their diet—including canned coconut milk.

-Unlike BPA, there’s no evidence that guar gum may cause serious harm.
+There’s no evidence that guar gum may cause serious harm.
 So, if you’re able to tolerate guar gum, there’s no reason to avoid it.
-If guar gum does give you digestive trouble, Native Forest has just released a new version of its product that doesn’t contain it, and Arroy-D also does not have it.
+If it does give you digestive trouble, look for a brand that’s free from guar gum.
 The other option, of course, is making coconut milk at home.

 Fructose malabsorption (FM) is a digestive disorder characterized by impaired transport of fructose across the small intestine.
 This results in increased levels of undigested fructose in the gut, which in turn causes overgrowth of bacteria in the small intestine.
 Undigested fructose also reduces the absorption of water into the intestine.